DISPLACED PEOPLE AROUND THE WORLD

 Refugees flee violence and persecution in their homeland.
 During their refugee journey, they experience destruction of possessions, murder of family members, torture, terror, and hopelessness.
 They arrive in the United States with almost nothing but the clothes they are wearing and face the difficult challenge of starting over in a new language and culture with limited help from the government and voluntary agencies.

 Refugees' deepest wounds are often emotional.
 Even after reaching safety in the United States, many refugees still struggle with fear and loneliness.
-They need to be welcomed or served by a local church and introduced to the healing peace it offers.
+They need welcome, friendship and a place to belong.

 The international community agreed to a common definition of "refugee" in 1951 with the signing of the United Nations Convention on the Status of Refugees.
 The United States Congress legally adopted this definition when it passed the Refugee Act of 1980.
 This definition states: